sfigg/commercialization-public/design/device-experiences/OEM-information-protection.md

 ###Disable device encryption
 OEMs can choose to disable device encryption and instead implement their own encryption technology on a device.
 To disable device encryption, use one of the following to options:

-1. Use an Unattend file and set PreventDeviceEncryption to True.
-To learn more about using an Unattend file, see Use an answer file with Sysprep.
+1. Use an Unattend file and set [PreventDeviceEncryption](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-securestartup-filterdriver-preventdeviceencryption) to **True**.
+To learn more about using an Unattend file, see [Use an answer file with Sysprep](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/use-answer-files-with-sysprep).
 -OR-
 2. Update this registry key directly: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\BitLocker Value: PreventDeviceEncryption equal to True (1).